Gusto/it-cpe-opensource/autopromote/README.md

 __channels__: Channels allow one to specify a faster or slower promotion schedule for specific packages.
 This is a dictionary of channel names and an int or float multiplier:

 `{"channels": {"slow": 2.5}}` - this channel configuration would cause any packages in the "slow" channel to be promoted 2.5 times *slower*.
 This is achieved by multiplying the current promotion period by the channel's value.
 For faster promotion schedules, specify a float modifier of less than 1.
+For example, a multiplier of `0.5` would result in a 2x faster promotion schedule.

 You may add a package to a channel by adding a channel key to the pkginfo metadata dict.
 If no channel is specified, or if a non-float/int value is specified, the channel modifier is always 1.
 A package in the "slow" channel would have `{ "_metadata": { "channel": "slow" }}` in its pkginfo.